Glossary: list of terms

 Biomass

 Organic material of biological origin (plants and animals).
-The term can be used for agro-industrial effluents and waste, energy crops, materials harvested from nature (e.g. wood) or the organic fraction of waste.
+The term can be used for agro-industrial effluents and waste, energy crops, materials harvested from nature (e.g., wood) or the organic wastes.
 Biomass can be used to improve soil fertility and health, to increase carbon storage or as an alternative to fossil raw materials in biorefineries and industrial processes, as a raw material for the production of biofuels.

 C